Release-Candidate/vscode-ocaml-expect-inline/README.md

 ![The Test Explorer's tree view](https://raw.githubusercontent.com/Release-Candidate/vscode-ocaml-expect-inline/main/images/treeview.png)

 A: Every workspace folder in the current project has it's own node, `Workspace: WORKSPACE_NAME`.
 If the project is a single workspace, only one of these exists.
-A group `Expect and Inline Tests` containing all inline PPX and expect PPX tests.
-In these subtrees the test cases are grouped by filename.
+Below the workspace node the test cases are grouped by filename.
 If you are using another Test Explorer extension, like [Alocotest Test Explorer](https://marketplace.visualstudio.com/items?itemName=release-candidate.vscode-ocaml-alcotest-test-adapter), the workspace nodes are contained in a root node of each testing extension - `Expect and Inline PPX Tests` (Alcotest tests in `Alcotest Tests`)

 #### Q: How can I (re-) discover all tests?